-Prior to the effective date of this Agreement, the Grantee will furnish the County with a current and valid proof of insurance certificate indicating insurance coverage in the amounts required by this agreement.
-This certificate of insurance shall be on file with the County throughout the term of the agreement.
-As a condition subsequent to this agreement, Grantee shall insure that the certificate of insurance provided to the County will at all times be current.
-The parties agree that failure by the Vendor to maintain a current certificate of insurance with the County shall be a substantial breach of the contract and payments on the contract shall be withheld by the County until a certificate of insurance showing current insurance coverage in amounts required by the contract is provided to the County.
-Any policy obtained and maintained under this clause shall provide that it shall not be cancelled, materially changed, or not renewed without thirty days notice thereof to the County.
+Prior to the effective date of this Contract, the Contractor will furnish the County with a current and valid proof of insurance certificate indicating insurance coverage in the amounts required by this Contract.
+This certificate of insurance shall be on file with the County throughout the term of the Contract.
+As a condition subsequent to this Contract, Contractor shall ensure that the certificate of insurance provided to the County will at all times be current.
+The parties agree that failure by the Contractor to maintain a current certificate of insurance with the County shall be a substantial breach of the Contract and payments on the Contract shall be withheld by the County until a certificate of insurance showing current insurance coverage in amounts required by the Contract is provided to the County.
+Any policy obtained and maintained under this clause shall provide that it shall not be cancelled, materially changed, or not renewed without thirty days' notice thereof to the County.